What you need to know when measuring your ring size

 1. Your ring size changes season to season.

-When you consider that a ring sizes are only around 0.5mm apart in diameter, it doesn’t take an awful lot to affect the fit of a ring.
+The challenge is in finding a ring size that will be great for you all year round.
 You’ll need to find a happy medium where your ring isn’t too tight in summer, nor too big in winter.

 2. Your ring size changes throughout the day.